hasura/promptql-thread-exporter/README.md

    ```
    pip install -r requirements.txt
    ```
+3. Create an API key for your PromptQL project.
+You can create API keys in the PromptQL settings in the playgound
 ## Usage

 You can now provide the API key in three ways (highest priority first):